fyrkov/refcards/git.md

 How to undo one specific commit from a history?
 ```
 git revert -n <rev>
+git revert --continue # after conflicts are resolved (if any occurred)
 ```
 `-n` option to revert in working tree only, without a commit